kavonrtep/bioinformatics/docs/using_metacentrum.md

 - `#PBS -l walltime=12:00:00`
 **Time Limit** : The maximum wall time for your job.
 If it exceeds 12 hours, the job will be terminated.
+- `#PBS -m bae` Email will be sent user when computation begins and ends.
 ---